iWinston/typeorm-plus/README.md

     @Column()
     name: string;

-    @ManyToMany(type => Photo, photo => photo.albums, {  // Note: we will create "albums" property in the Photo class below
+    @ManyToMany(type => Photo, photo => photo.albums, {  // note: we will create "albums" property in the Photo class below
-        cascadeInsert: true, // Allow to insert a new photo on album save
+        cascadeInsert: true, // allow to insert a new photo on album save
-        cascadeUpdate: true // Allow to update a photo on album save })
+        cascadeUpdate: true // allow to update a photo on album save })
     @JoinTable()
     photos: Photo[];